panzerdp/dmitripavlutin.com/content/posts/137-react-usetransition/index.md

 The concurrent mode in React lets you separate urgent from non-urgent tasks, making the UI updates more precise and user-friendly.

-After [enabling](https://github.com/reactwg/react-18/discussions/6) the new React 18 concurrent mode, you can then use the `useTransition()` hook to access `startTransition(callback)` function.
+After [enabling](https://github.com/reactwg/react-18/discussions/6) the new React 18 concurrent mode, you can use the `useTransition()` hook to access `startTransition(callback)` function.

-Using `startTransition(callback)` you can mark the certain updates as transitions:
+`startTransition(callback)` let's you mark certain heavy updates as transitions:

 ```javascript
 const [isPending, startTransition] = useTransition();